tjr357/testing-notes/meetings/dpd.pcg-b.observations.md

   - We need to understand the allocation of Sam and Marianne

 - Sam has 4 teams and 3 applications
-  - She wants a team of PO's that she oversees and thos PO's would be dedicatedto each team
+  - She wants a team of PO's that she oversees and those PO's would be dedicated to each team
 - Workbench has been rebuilt several times, the PowerApps version is a mess, from a solution architecture stand point there are too many dependent systems in the chain
   - They had a stable app and it wasn't feature rich and now they have the features but it's not stable
 - For QC let's view Mural, the 13 features, let's make sure they are the correct features and rewrite what we need to